MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/tutorial-windows-vm-access-datalake.md

 ## Access data

 Azure Data Lake Store natively supports Microsoft Entra authentication, so that it can directly accept access tokens obtained using managed identities for Azure resources.
 To authenticate to the Data Lake Store filesystem, you send an access token issued by Microsoft Entra ID to your Data Lake Store filesystem endpoint in an Authorization header.
-The header has the format "Bearer <ACCESS_TOKEN_VALUE>".
+The header has the format `Bearer <ACCESS_TOKEN_VALUE>`.

 To learn more about Data Lake Store support for Microsoft Entra authentication, see [Authentication with Data Lake Store using Microsoft Entra ID](/azure/data-lake-store/data-lakes-store-authentication-using-azure-active-directory).